Perennial Cottage Garden

 Strong, Vertical Presence

-When the Rozsa was built, a perennial garden was planted along the east front.
-This garden had enough plant material to expand into a stunning presence, widened by thirty feet, down to the sidewalk.
-The garden is now in proportion to the two-story façade and the expansive parking lot in front.
-Enlarging the garden allowed the introduction of strong, vertical elements like the white firs and small deciduous trees.
-These helped to knit the vertical face of the building into the expanse of garden, and they also gave the viewers from the inside something to obscure the parking lot.
+They grew together.
+So it's fitting that the region's largest performing arts venue is also home to some of the western Upper Peninsula's most spectacular native plants.
+The perennial garden planted when the Rozsa was built is now an expansive 30-foot-wide display, featuring strong, vertical elements like white firs and small deciduous trees.
+The effect knits the vertical face of the building into the garden space—and it also obscures the parking lot.
 The ground was a mix of sand, topsoil, and sawdust.
 After planting, a 19-19-19 fertilizer was added between the plants.
 Resident hawthorn and apple trees had their limbs shaped.
 Multi-stemmed bushes and large perennials were split and arranged to draw the eye through the garden.
 Clumps of mixed perennials were dug up, separated, replanted, and relocated across campus.
-Very aggressive clumps (shasta daisy and yarrow) were split and largely removed.
-The garden features a grass walkway through the middle (an outdoor window-cleaning aisle is at the back), and overhead sprinklers are used to keep the green areas and the flowers watered.
+Very aggressive clumps, including Shasta daisy and yarrow, were split and largely removed.
+The garden features a grass walkway through the middle (an outdoor window-cleaning aisle is at the back).
+Overhead sprinklers keep green areas and flowers watered.

-Read Sustainable Gardening at Michigan Technological University to learn about all of Michigan Tech's gardens and to view a map of their locations
+Read Sustainable Gardening at Michigan Technological University to learn how Michigan Tech's gardens were established, and view a location map.